ChilliCream/workshops/crypto/docs/docs/02-backend/03-Price Ticker/02-Pagination.md

 # Pagination

-In the first part we have exposed the `Asset` entity through GraphQL, but so far we exposed all the entities at once which would not scale in a real-world application.
+In the first part, we exposed the `Asset` entity through GraphQL.
+Fetching the `assets` field would return all of the elements in the table, which would not scale for a real-world application.

-With **Hot Chocolate**, we can use the default paging middleware, which will rewrite the queryable to only fetch a certain amount of `Asset` entities.
+With **Hot Chocolate**, we can use the default paging middleware, which will rewrite the queryable to only fetch a segment of the asset table.

 <img src="/img/backend/example2-part1-middleware.png" width="500" />